RELEASE OF EDUCATION RECORDS & NOTIFICATION OF YOUR RIGHTS UNDER FERPA

 H. Student—any person who is or has been in attendance at Tennessee Tech and regarding whom Tennessee Tech maintains Education Records.

 A. Except as provided in 34 Code of Federal Regulations Section 99, Tennessee Tech shall provide a Student the opportunity to inspect and review the Student's Education Records.

 B. Except as provided in 34 Code of Federal Regulations Section 99, Tennessee Tech will grant Access to a Student’s Education Record to an Eligible Parent, unless providing the Education Record would be considered harmful or an invasion of privacy.
-Students who wish to prevent such Access must request and receive written permission from the Associate Vice President for Enrollment Management and Student Success.
+Students who wish to prevent such Access must request and receive written permission from the Vice President for Enrollment Management and Career Placement.